nhcuongng/react-history-search/README.md

       handleSearch,
       isEnterDown: true,
     }}>
-      <History isHint> // more props, see below
+      <History isHint isTabFill> // more props, see below
         <input id="some_unique_id"/>
       </History>
       // option isEnterDown is used, trigger maybe useless